tilezen/joerd/docs/formats.md

 The [Mapzen elevation tiles](https://mapzen.com/projects/vector-tiles) provides worldwide basemap coverage sourced from [SRTM](www.openstreetmap.org) and other open data projects.

+The following formats are available, full details below:

+* `terrarium` with extention `png` in web Mercator projection, 256x256 tiles
+* `normal` with extention `png` in web Mercator projection, 256x256 tiles
+* `geotiff` with extention `tif` in web Mercator projection, 512x512 tiles
+* `skadi` with extention `hgt` in unprojected latlng, 1°x1° tiles

 Need help displaying raster tiles in a map?
 We have several [examples](display-tiles.md) using Mapzen raster tiles to style in your favorite graphics library including Tangram.

 ## Terrarium